 - Helps treat newly-introduced fish to reduce risk of disease outbreak in...

-If the fish is suffering from fin rot, you should treat the whole tank with a special medication.
-If this is not done, any fish that are suffering from fin rot will continue to spread it to other healthy fish in your aquarium.
+If the fish suffers from fin rot, treat the whole tank with a particular medication.
+If this is not done, any fish suffering from fin rot will continue to spread to other healthy fish in your aquarium.

 Conclusion

-If you are looking for a wonderful species of fish that is not too difficult to care for, then the Rummy Nose Tetra may be perfect for you.
+If you are looking for a beautiful species of fish that is not too difficult to care for, then the Rummy Nose Tetra may be perfect.

-This species of fish is on the list of least demanding aquarium inhabitants, and they are very peaceful and fun to watch, so if these characteristics appeal to you, this may be one of your favorite fish in the future!
+This species of fish is on the list of least demanding aquarium inhabitants.
+They are very peaceful and fun to watch, so if these characteristics appeal to you, this may be one of your favorite fish in the future!